Gordon Kidd Teal: Silicon transistor

 In April 1954 Teal's TI CRL team created the first commercial silicon transistor and tested it on 14 April 1954.
 On 10 May 1954 at the Institute of Radio Engineers (IRE) National Conference on Airborne Electronics, in Dayton, Ohio, Teal revealed this achievement to the world, when he announced: "Contrary to what my colleagues have told you about the bleak prospects for silicon transistors, I happen to have a few of them here in my pocket."
 Teal also presented a paper "Some Recent Developments in Silicon and Germanium Materials and Devices" at this conference.

 Other achievements

 In 1957 Teal and the CRL developed a chemical reduction process for ultra-pure silicon.
 In 1958 a CRL employee Jack Kilby created the first integrated circuit.
 Other breakthrough developments include many advancements in infrared technology and digital signal processing, initially developed for the oil exploration industry, then for space and defense applications.

 During 1963 and 1964 Teal became the International Technical Director for TI, promoting TI's growth as an international company.
 He resided in England, France, and Italy and was most active in their scientific and industrial aspects.

 First Director of the Institute for Materials Research

-In 1965, Teal, taking a leave of absence from Texas Instruments, became the first Director of the National Bureau of Standards' Institute for Materials Research in Washington, D.C.
+In 1965, Teal, taking a leave of absence from Texas Instruments, took a role at the National Bureau of Standards (now named National Institute of Standards and Technology) to become the first Director of the Institute for Materials Research in Washington, D.C.
 After his two-year term, he returned to Texas Instruments and remained there until he retired in 1972.